Productivity hacks - 12 min read

 The key to productivity is working on the right things at the right time.
 Time blocking helps you allocate enough time to priority work, so you don’t end up rushing to complete important tasks or wasting time on low-impact tasks.
 Prioritization improves with experience – but experience is often a luxury.
 Time blocking can help junior team members level-up their prioritization skills quickly.

-Time blocking helps you prevent your workload spiraling out of control.
+A time blocking method helps you prevent your workload from spiraling out of control.
 With your tasks planned out in your calendar, it’s easier to spot when deadlines aren’t realistic and when priorities need to be rearranged.
 It can also help team members identify prioritization conflicts early on – and reach out to you for support before issues become critical.

 Regularly switching between tasks – i.e. context switching – increases stress and costs as much as 40 percent of your productive time.
 Time blocking prevents your attention being pulled in too many directions.
 When you decide that “for the next hour, I’m going to work solely on strategy development”, you commit to ignoring distractions and fully engaging with the task at hand.
 This leads to better quality work (and a better mood at the end of the day).

-These benefits apply as much to your team as they do to you, so why not encourage everyone to try time blocking?
-Even if your team members are already doing excellent work and meeting deadlines, it could alleviate some pressure and make it easier for them to achieve great results
+These benefits apply as much to your team as they do to you, so why not encourage everyone to try a time blocking method?
+Even if your team members are already doing excellent work and meeting deadlines, it could alleviate some pressure and make it easier for them to achieve great results.

 You can block out time in your calendar on a daily or weekly basis.
 If you have enough control over your schedule to be able to plan a week in advance, do it on a Friday afternoon or Monday morning.
 This way, you know exactly what to focus on for the week ahead.
 The process is simple: